 We never asked him to repaint our entire kitchen, he was only suppose to be focusing on repairing the one wall (the one we prepared for above) but his guys show up and start taping and taking apart every drawer - the entire kitchen.

-We asked several times, what they were doing but there seemed to be a language barrier.
-Tino, is no where to be found.
+We asked several times, what they were doing but there seemed to be a language barrier. the custom cabinet maker, is no where to be found.
 He left.

-By the end of the day we really had no idea what was going on.
-Tino has told us nothing and never returned.
+By the end of the day we really had no idea what was going on. the custom cabinet maker has told us nothing and never returned.
 We had a household to run still, so we had to focus our energy there.

 I guess it’s obvious now how they over-sprayed my window.
 Sh+t.

 July 28th: The next day our door bell rings at 7am and his two guys are here to work.
 I mean, no one told us they were even coming.
-The guy says, “Tino didn't tell you we were coming?”
-I said “No, but Tino doesn’t seem to tell me anything anymore.”
+The guy says, “the custom cabinet maker didn’t tell you we were coming?”
+I said “No, but the custom cabinet maker doesn’t seem to tell me anything anymore.”
 My husband moves cars and clears out space so they can work.

 They had everything taped off, something we were not prepared for.
 Again, he was only suppose to be fixing the one wall, so we could get countertops installed.

 They re-painted our kitchen and left a huge mess.
 I spent 4 hours cleaning up after his employees, scrubbing my windows trying diligently to get off the over spray off, only to find that my cabinet edge had been sanded off.
 It’s hard to capture in a picture but very obvious in our kitchen.
 They carelessly sprayed the inside of our cabinets and left-out other cabinets when they were spraying.
 It was a mess.

 the custom cabinet maker NEVER showed up, never checked in with us after his workers had painted.
 I sent him a text reminding him that everything we had discussed was not done. (see text) It didn’t make any sense.